pancake423/custom-homepage/README.md

 # About

-This project is a static offline-usable website designed to be used as a browser homepage.
+A small website designed to be locally hosted and used as a browser homepage.

 It includes:
 - a customizable links page for quickly navigating to frequently used websites